SapientSapiens/capstoneproject-2025-llmz/README.md

 ---

- ## Data
+ ## 📚 Data
-  Currently data readily available for each stage in the project repository for only 2 playlists from the channel [*How to Survive*](https://www.youtube.com/@HowToSurviveShow/playlists) and upserted to knowledge base on Qdrant Cloud
+  Currently data readily available for each stage in the project repository for only [2 playlists](/playlists.properties) from the channel [*How to Survive*](https://www.youtube.com/@HowToSurviveShow/playlists) and upserted to knowledge base on Qdrant Cloud.
+One is [*Natural Disasters*](https://www.youtube.com/playlist?list=PLSG9IRx05GOlqnHGUm2bYVi2KPXYC_lTg) and the other is [*Health*](https://www.youtube.com/playlist?list=PLSG9IRx05GOn-ioDWMw5-92PsbPi-MHSH)

+  > However, it is pertinent to mention that before using the data, permission might have to be taken from the content creator.
+For educational purposes such as this and the hugely transformative nature of process dealing with the data/content, a fair use allowance could be inferred.

 ---
 ## 🔍 Solution Summary